 I just don’t know how your relationship survives and thrives over time if you both aren’t willing to be coached or counseled when you hit the inevitable rough spot.

 So how can you tell if someone is open to coaching?
-Well, if they’re open, they’re probably being coached right now—in business, finance, fitness, or even in a sport like golf or tennis.
+Well, if they’re open to it, they’re probably being coached right now—in business, finance, fitness, or even in a sport like golf or tennis.
 In other words, they’re currently demonstrating their openness to hiring someone to help them get unstuck, succeed or make a positive change.

 However, if a person is a know-it-all, lone-ranger type, too private and proud to seek coaching or counseling, you’ll see that trait being exhibited in their life now and my best advice to you would be to run—not walk—away.
 It’s a major red flag.